ScrappyHub/rooted-core/docs/MODERATION_SYSTEM.md

 ✅ ROOTED Arts & Culture

-✅ ROOTED Education
+✅ ROOTED Education / Kids

 ✅ ROOTED Experiences

 ✅ Future verticals

-Any new public-facing submission type must:
+Any new public-facing submission type MUST:

-Include moderation_status on its table
+Include moderation_status on its table.

-Insert a row into public.moderation_queue
+Insert a row into public.moderation_queue on submission.

-Use admin_moderate_submission as its approval/denial gate
+Use public.admin_moderate_submission(...) as its approval/denial gate.

-Respect moderation_status = 'approved' in discovery queries
+Respect moderation_status = 'approved' in all discovery queries.

 9. Admin Moderation & Governance Integration

-Admin identity is defined solely in public.user_tiers and the helper:
+Admin identity is defined solely in public.user_tiers and the helper in ADMIN_AUTH_MODEL.md:

 role = 'admin'